Codeception/robo-paracept/README.md

 Two filters already included: DefaultFilter, GroupFilter

 **DefaultFilter** is used by default and is every time the first filter which will be used.
 **GroupFilter** _Can only be used by taskSplitTestsByGroups_, allows you to filter the loaded tests by the given groups.
 You have the possibility to declare groups which you want to include or exclude.
-If you declare foo and bar as included then only tests with this both group annotations will be matched.
+If you declare foo and bar as included, only tests with this both group annotations will be matched.
 The same thing is happend when you add excluded groups.
-Should you combine the included and excluded group the only tests which have exactly the correct group annotations for the included items and none of the excluded items.
+If you combine the included and excluded group the only tests which have exactly the correct group annotations for the included items and none of the excluded items.

 You can add as many filters as you want.
 The FIFO principle applies.
 The next filter will only get the result of the filter before.
 ####USAGE: